Navy PCS orders

 Upon receiving official orders, be sure to read them thoroughly.
 They contain your order number, the issue date, the issuer, the authorized locations you will depart from and report to, and other specific instructions.
 If you’re unsure about where to locate this information, check out this presentation on reading Navy orders from the Naval Supply Systems Command (NAVSUP) or contact your local Personal Property Office (PPO) for help.

 There are two options for completing a Navy PCS — a personally procured move (PPM) or a full-service move paid for by the military.
 For those who are unfamiliar with a PPM (also known as a DITY move), it means completing the entire move yourself, and then the government reimburses up to 95 percent of what it would have cost to transfer you.
 And while some would rather let the government handle the whole process, others like the idea of a PPM and the chance to pocket leftover money.
 You can complete a PPM by either renting a truck or hiring a “you pack, we drive” service like U-Pack®.
-Learn more about PPM options and get access to a free PCS checklist in this military moving guide.

 The process of a Navy PPM